diofant/diofant/docs/modules/numeric-computation.rst

     }

 Statically compiled projects like NumPy are unable to take advantage of such optimizations.
-Fortunately, SymPy is able to generate efficient low-level C or Fortran code.
+Fortunately, Diofant is able to generate efficient low-level C or Fortran code.
 It can then depend on projects like ``Cython`` or ``f2py`` to compile and reconnect that code back up to Python.
-Fortunately this process is well automated and a SymPy user wishing to make use of this code generation should call the ``ufuncify`` function
+Fortunately this process is well automated and a Diofant user wishing to make use of this code generation should call the ``ufuncify`` function

-    >>> from sympy import *
+    >>> from diofant import *
-    >>> from sympy.abc import x
+    >>> from diofant.abc import x
     >>> expr = sin(x)/x

-    >>> from sympy.utilities.autowrap import ufuncify
+    >>> from diofant.utilities.autowrap import ufuncify
     >>> f = ufuncify((x,), expr)

 This function ``f`` consumes and returns a NumPy array.
 Generally ``ufuncify``